Syam-Doppasani/ML-model-to-detect-Lung-Cancer-/README.md

-# 🫁ML model to detect Lung Cancer
+# 🫁Lung Cancer Survival Prediction using ML and Streamlit for UI
 This project is a machine learning-powered web application that predicts the survival chances of lung cancer patients based on their clinical data and medical history.
 Built using Streamlit, the app provides a user-friendly interface for doctors, researchers, or healthcare providers to input patient information and receive instant predictions.
 # 🔍Overview
 Lung cancer is one of the most prevalent and deadly cancers worldwide.
 Early prognosis and survival prediction are critical for effective treatment planning.
 This app uses a Random Forest Classifier trained on a realistic dataset to predict whether a patient is likely to survive.